If the tyre pressure is too low then a warning lamp () illuminates in the combined instrument panel and one of the following messages is shown:

 - Tyre pressure low Check rear right tyre

 - Tyre pressure low Check rear left tyre

 The system does not replace normal tyre maintenance.

 In order for TM to work correctly, a reference value for the tyre pressure must be determined.
 This must be performed each time the tyres are changed or the tyre pressure is changed.

-The new reference value applies until steps 1-5 are repeated.
+TM is then recalibrated and the new reference value applies until steps 1-5 are carried out again.